-By the end of 2018, outbound traffic on the networks of France's four main ISPs reached of 1.5 Tbit/s, or 12% more than at the end of 2017.
-Between 2012 and 2018, this traffic tripled.
-We also note that the increase in outgoing traffic is more significant in the second half of each year.
+By the end of 2019, outbound traffic on the networks of France's four main ISPs stood at around 1.8 Tbit/s, or 17% more than at the end of 2018.
+This traffic quadrupled between 2012 and 2019.

-OUTBOUND TRAFFIC FROM THE MAIN ISPs IN FRANCE, FROM H1-2012 TO H2-2018
+OUTBOUND TRAFFIC AT INTERCONNECTION LEVEL FROM THE MAIN ISPs IN FRANCE, FROM H1-2012 TO H2-2019

 Outbound traffic is well below incoming traffic.
-Moreover, the asymmetry between these two traffics increased from 1:4 in 2012 to more than 1:9 in 2018.
+Moreover, the asymmetry between these two traffics increased from 1:4 in 2012 to more than 1:10 in 2019.
 This increase is due in particular to the increase in the multimedia content consulted by the customers (streaming audio video, downloading large content, etc.).